MauroGaravito/indux/README.md

 See `architecture.md` for the full endpoint catalogue.

 ## Frontend Experience
-- **Admin Dashboard** - Project register, module editor, user directory, branding, Pending Approvals, Assigned Workers tab per project, plus the Induction Templates workspace for managing reusable blueprints.
+- **Admin Dashboard** - Project register, module editor, user directory, branding, Pending Approvals, Worker Submissions (with Inductions/Exams/Inspections tabs), Assigned Workers tab per project, the full-screen Project Map Editor, and the Induction Templates workspace for managing reusable blueprints.
-- **Manager Console** - Assigned projects overview, module editor (manager mode), project detail with module selector, team management (including per-worker module assignment dialog), Pending Approvals, and the creation dialog (blank or from template) for projects they manage.
+- **Manager Console** - Assigned projects overview, module editor (manager mode), project detail with module selector, team management (including per-worker module assignment dialog), Pending Approvals, the Worker Submissions tooling (for projects they manage), and the creation dialog (blank or from template) for projects they manage.
 Managers can act on worker submissions they own but module approvals remain admin-only.
 - **Worker Dashboard** - Assigned projects, submission status, manager contacts, and certificate access.
 - **Induction Wizard** - Guided worker experience across project selection, personal data (with conditional fields), uploads, slides viewer, quiz, signature, and submission.
 Photo fields open the camera, upload to MinIO via the same presigned pipeline, and render a thumbnail preview for confidence.
 - **History & Certificates** - Secure record of submissions with certificate downloads.